With a new coach coming in, the U.S. event riders are in the perfect position to regroup for the future.

 For the Pan Am Games, the U.S. Equestrian Federation was forced to make an early selection.
 Even when people had to be switched out, we knew the selection with enough time before the event that we were able to form a fully cohesive team.
 I am sure this contributed to our success.

 While winning was nice, there is no comparison in competition between the Pan Am Games and the Olympics.
 What could be taken away from that trip, however, is that all members performed a personal best result.
 If the same had been done at the Olympic Games, we still might not have won a medal, but we would’ve been much closer.

 I truly believe that because we were able to establish this team dynamic early in the game, all five members of our team were more supportive and able to help than we otherwise would’ve been.

 In contrast, the Olympic selection seemed like a rat race to the finish.
 There was no time to establish a synergy before heading to the Games.

 The top teams were more cohesive than we were.
-This will need to be fixed before the next team arrives on French soil the 2014 Alltech FEI World Equestrian Games in Normandy.
+This will need to be fixed before the next team arrives on French soil for the 2014 Alltech FEI World Equestrian Games in Normandy.
 Now let’s look at how the competition unfolded.